 - Weebly: Best for ecommerce businesses―build an online store quickly and easily without the headache of WordPress and at an affordable, all-inclusive price.

 - HubSpot CMS: Best option if you already own a domain and want a free website hosting option.

 For more help deciding which one to choose for your website checklist, get the complete comparison of the best web hosting companies.

 SSL data encryption is a requirement for any site that accepts online payments, but it’s now one of the website basics every site should have.
-It ensures site visitor and data security, makes your business look more legitimate, and is even a factor used by Google in rankings.
+SSL certificates make your business look more legitimate, and they are even a factor used by Google in rankings.
 Learn about some of the other ways you can help your site rank higher on Google.